Chernoff face: In literature

 In Peter Watts' novel Blindsight (2006), a transhuman character is seen using a variant of Chernoff faces.
-This is explained by the character as a more efficient method of representing data, as a large portion of the human brain is devoted to facial recognition.
+This use is explained by the character as a more efficient method of representing data, for a large portion of the human brain is devoted to facial recognition.

-In the sci-fi short story "Degrees of Freedom" by Karl Schroeder, Chernoff faces make a prominent appearances as a future technology, supporting the communication of aggregate sentiment and perspective.
+In the 2014 sci-fi short story "Degrees of Freedom" by Karl Schroeder, Chernoff faces make a prominent appearance as a future technology, supporting the communication of aggregate sentiment and perspective.